symsoft/ecc-api-guide/events.md

 A number of events are supported, for example, when a usage threshold is passed, state change, mobile network change, device change, and so on.

-The Events resource provides an API to retreive these event-logs from the system through a long-polling mechanism.
+The Events resource provides an API to retrieve these event-logs from the system through a long-polling mechanism.

 In order to be notified of events, the client has to perform a long-polling request towards the API Server.
 On reception of such long-polling request, the server does not return the HTTP response immediately (unless error handling): the server returns the HTTP response either when an event occurs (including events information in the response) or when a timeout occurs (a timer being associated to the long-polling request).